dkimhw/launch_school/js_109/resources.md

 - **first-class functions**
   - https://medium.com/predict/javascript-functions-vs-methods-and-other-helpful-tips-e58a621b1d27
 - **[side-effects and pure functions](https://launchschool.com/books/javascript/read/functions#sideeffects)**
+  - Initial Draft Done (quick review)
 - **naming conventions (legal vs idiomatic)**

-### Writtent Exam Plan
+### Written Exam Plan

 1. Focus on 1 to 2 hours every day.
 Show up everyday to study and do consistent, quality work in every day.
 Even on days you do not necessary want to
-2. Attend Study Groups
+2. Attend Study Groups **(Completed)**
    1. Really understand what will be on the exam
    2. The format
    3. The level of depth you need to understand
    4. Ask for tips preparing
-3. Centralize the Notes
+3. Centralize the Notes **(Completed)**
    1. Create an initial set of centralized notes that you can refer to when studying for the written exam
    2. Review that notes cover all the major topics
    3. Will also serve as a reference when you take the exam
+4. Initial Start
+   1. Build Starter Examples
+      1. Review the quizzes
+      2. Review the exercises in JS101
+   2. Practice on codewars
+   3. Review notes
-4. Refine the Notes
+5. Refine the Notes
+   1. Before I can refine - I need to start practicing and reading the notes and seeing if the notes are good enough
+   2. Go through each lesson and read through areas where I am not familar and we need to add
       1. Really synthesize the different concepts into a succinct description of the different topics listed there
-   2. Add to the weak areas where my notes are not strong enough
+   3. Add to areas where I am weak
-5. Go through each lesson and read through areas where I am not familar or I need to add
+6. Go through each lesson and read through areas where I am not familar or I need to add
-6. Review the quizzes
-7. Review the exercises in JS101
-8. Take ten+ code
+7. On Repeat
+   1. Practice CodeWars
+      1. Precise language
+   2. Practice Examples
-   1. Explain in precise language what it is doing
+      1. Precise language
-   2. This is to get practice in using precise language
-9. CodeWars
-10. Flashcards
-11. Review the notes
-12. Practice precise language
+   3. Review Notes